metayiz/sentiment_analysis/README.txt

 This project, from data collection to coding to deciding on what model to use, was developed by Muhammed Emir Tayız.

-The project is also available on GitHub.
+The project is also available on GitHub: https://github.com/metayiz/sentiment_analysis